Make a Leprechaun Trap for St. Patrick’s Day

 I also added one for the classroom for all of you teachers!
 Grab the Classroom Leprechaun Letter here!

-For even more fun, check out this sweet St. Patrick’s Day keepsake to make with your kiddos and for those wanting to know more about St. Patrick’s Day, head over and read these 9 St. Patrick’s Day facts!
+For even more fun, check out this sweet St. Patrick’s Day Keepsake to make with your kiddos and for those wanting to know more about St. Patrick’s Day, head over and read these 9 St. Patrick’s Day facts!

-Have a great St. Patrick’s Day!
-Comment below about some of your St. Patty’s Day traditions and if you make a leprechaun trap, don’t forget to post a picture to Instagram or Facebook and tag me @bemandfam!
+Comment below about some of your St. Patty’s Day traditions and if you make a leprechaun trap, head to Instagram or Facebook and tag me @bemandfam!
+I’d love to see them!
+Don’t forget to pin this for later and if you like Pinterest, I am there too!

 May the luck of the Irish be with you!